springernature/omelet/README.md

 Quick Start
 ----------
 * install maven
-* clone omelet using git clone
-* go to root directory and do mvn clean install
+* copy dependency in your project

 ####For mavenised project
-copy below dependency and add to your pom.xml
+copy omelet dependency and add to your pom.xml

         <dependency>
 	      <groupId>com.springer</groupId>